-For example, the time during which autonomous locomotion emerges after birth in primates varies significantly between different species (Tomasello & Call 1997; Power 2000).
+For example, the time during which autonomous locomotion emerges after birth in primates varies significantly between different species [29], [56].
 In chimpanzees this is achieved fairly rapidly and then they begin to move about the environment on their own.
 In humans, on the other hand, independent locomotion does not emerge until about a year after birth.
 An important consequence of this is that human infants have a much longer developmental period during which they can manually explore and manipulate objects.
 They tend to play with objects, rotate them, chew them, throw them, relate them to one another, and bring them to their eyes to take a closer look.
 In contrast, chimpanzees are not as interested in sitting down and manually exploring objects because they learn to walk at a much younger age.
-To the extent that object exploration occurs in chimpanzees it usually is performed when the objects are on the ground (Tomasello & Call 1997; Power 2000).
-Chimpanzees rarely pick up an object in order to bring it to the eyes and explore it (Power 2000).
+To the extent that object exploration occurs in chimpanzees it usually is performed when the objects are on the ground [29], [56].
+Chimpanzees rarely pick up an object in order to bring it to the eyes and explore it [29].
+The full implications of these developmental differences on the overall intelligence of the two species are still being debated.
+Perhaps developmental robotics can help clarify this in the near future.

-Another interesting result from comparative studies is that object exploration (and exploration in general) seems to be self-guided and does not require external reinforcement.
+Another interesting result from comparative studies is that object exploration (and exploration in general) seems to be selfguided and does not require external reinforcement.
 What is not yet clear, however, is what process initiates exploration and what process terminates it.

-The principle of gradual exploration states that exploration is self-regulated and always proceeds from the most verifiable to the least verifiable parts of the environment.
+The principle of incremental development states that exploration is self-regulated and always proceeds from the most verifiable to the least verifiable parts of the environment.
 In other words, the exploration is guided by an attention mechanism that is continually attracted to parts of the environment that exhibit medium levels of verifiability.
+When some parts of the environment are explored fully they begin to exhibit perfect levels of verifiability and thus are no longer interesting.
 Therefore, the exploration process can chart a developmental trajectory without external reinforcement because what is worth exploring next depends on what is being explored now.
+Note that the "environment" may refer to the robot's body as well.
+For example, once a robot has mastered its body movements, object manipulation movements begin to have medium levels of contingency and should draw the robot's attention automatically.

 The previous section described how temporal contingency can be used for successful verifiability (i.e., grounding).
-This section builds upon that example but also takes into account the level of contingency that is detected.
+This section builds upon that example, but also takes into account the level of contingency that is detected.
 At any point in time the parts of the environment that are the most interesting, and thus worth exploring, exhibit medium levels of contingency.
 To see why this might be the case consider the following example.